Images From Parametric Galaxies

 )

-Finally, we can pass the SFH and metallicity distribution functions and morphology model to the Stars object and get our stellar component.
+We can then pass the SFH and metallicity distribution functions and morphology model to the Stars object to get our stellar component, initialise our galaxy, and generate photometry.

 [3]: